TDonk994/DOS/README.md

     -the option to target multiple APs
     -other type of attacks and packages
     -clean up the script to function better
+    -functions

-this script assumes you have a wireless adapter with monitor mode and the correct drivers installed if you don't atleast have those this won't work. might add a way to check later but unlikely
+this script assumes you have a wireless adapter with monitor mode and the correct drivers installed if you don't at least have those this won't work. might add a way to check later but unlikely

 # requirements -- *what I could think of*